 All of our revenues and substantially all of our expenditures are denominated in Renminbi.
 However, the price of medical equipment that we purchase from foreign manufacturers is denominated in U.S. dollars.
-We pay for such equipment in Renminbi through importers at a pre-determined exchange rate that is typically agreed to at the time of purchase that will be adjusted to a certain extent if there is significant fluctuation as to the exchange rate.
+We pay for such equipment in Renminbi through importers at a predetermined exchange rate that is typically agreed to at the time of purchase that will be adjusted to a certain extent if there is significant fluctuation as to the exchange rate.
 As a result, fluctuations in the exchange rate between the U.S. dollar and the Renminbi will affect the cost of such medical equipment to us and will affect our results of operation and financial condition.
-Such fluctuations will also affect us with respect to the translation of the net proceeds that we will receive from our initial public offering into Renminbi.

 The Renminbi's exchange rate with the U.S. dollar and other currencies is affected by, among other things, changes in China's political and economic conditions.
 See "Item 3.
-Key Information - D. Risk Factors - Risks Related to Doing Business in China - Fluctuations in the value of the Renminbi may have a material adverse effect on your investment."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Fluctuations in the value of the Renminbi may have a material adverse effect on your investment."
 Any significant revaluation of the Renminbi may materially and adversely affect our cash flows, revenues, earnings and financial position, and the value of, and any dividends payable on, our ADSs in U.S. dollars.
-Based on the amount of our cash denominated in U.S. dollar as of December 31, 2009, a 10% change in the exchange rates between the Renminbi and the U.S. dollar would result in an increase or decrease of RMB94.4 million (US\$13.8 million) in our total cash position.
+Based on the amount of our cash denominated in U.S. dollar as of December 31, 2010, a 10% change in the exchange rates between the Renminbi and the U.S. dollar would result in an increase or decrease of RMB43.4 million (US\$6.5 million) in our total cash position.

 The functional currency of our company and our subsidiaries, including Ascendium, CMS Holdings, OMS, Cyber Medical and China Medstar, is the U.S. Dollar.
-Our PRC subsidiaries have determined their functional currencies to be the Renminbi based on the criteria of Statement of Financial Accounting Standards No. 52, "Foreign Currency Translation," or SFAS 52.
+Our PRC subsidiaries have determined their functional currencies to be the Renminbi based on the criteria set forth under ASC 830, Foreign Currency Matters.
 We use the Renminbi as our reporting currency.
 We use the monthly average exchange rate for the year and the exchange rate at the balance sheet date to translate the operating results and financial position of our PRC subsidiaries, respectively.
 Translation differences are recorded in accumulated other comprehensive income, a component of shareholders' equity.
 Transactions denominated in foreign currencies are remeasured into our functional currency at the exchange rates prevailing on the transaction dates.
 Foreign currency denominated financial assets and liabilities are remeasured at the balance sheet date exchange rate.
 Exchange gains and losses are included in the consolidated statements of income.